lucasktlee/posts/published/stoic-meditations.md

 Stoicism, as practiced by the Romans, is a practical philosophy for _serenity._

+On this day, my last day of classes at [Wharton](https://www.wharton.upenn.edu/), it seems appropriate to draw on Stoicism for inspiration.

 ## There is only now

 > Forget everything else.
 Keep hold of this alone and remember it: Each of us lives only